produdez/diveintocode-ml/README.md

-# Welcome
+# Welcome to DIVE INTO CODE Machine Learning Course

-This is init commit.
+## **I am Trần Hoàng Long**

+This is a repository for managing assignments for DIVE INTO CODE Machine Learning course.